 Sec.
-26-149. - General standards for permitted signs.
+26-19. - General standards for permitted signs.

-Signs which are permitted as accessory uses serving a commercial or informational purpose may be permitted subject to the requirements of this article; provided, that no such sign shall be erected or altered until approved by the building official/zoning administrator and until a sign permit has been issued pursuant to chapter 26 of the City of Owosso Code of Ordinances.
+Signs which are permitted as accessory uses serving a commercial or informational purpose may be permitted subject to the requirements of this chapter; provided, that no such sign shall be erected or altered until approved by the building official/zoning administrator and until a sign permit has been issued pursuant to chapter 26 of the City of Owosso Code of Ordinances.

-- a.
-Sign setbacks. - 1.
-All signs, unless otherwise provided for, shall be set back a minimum of ten feet from any public or private street right-of-way line or access drive in all districts.
-This distance shall be measured from the nearest edge of the sign, measured at a vertical line perpendicular to the ground to the right-of-way. - 2.
-Side yard setbacks for signs shall be the same as that required for the main structure or building, provided that all nonresidential signs shall be set back at least 100 feet from any residential district. - b.
-Location.
+- (1) Sign setbacks. - a.
+All signs, unless otherwise provided for, shall be set back a minimum of five (5) feet from any public or private street right-of-way line or access drive in all districts.
+This distance shall be measured from the nearest edge of the sign, measured at a vertical line perpendicular to the ground to the right-of-way. - b.
+Side yard setbacks for signs shall be the same as that required for the main structure or building, provided that all nonresidential signs shall be set back at least one hundred (100) feet from any residential district. - (2) Location.
 Sign location to assure adequate sight distance.
-In order to ensure adequate sight distance for motorists, bicyclists and pedestrians, a minimum clear vision area shall be maintained between a height of 24 inches and six feet within a triangular area measured 25 feet back from intersection of public right-of-way lines.

-- Furthermore, signs shall not be permitted where they obstruct motorist vision of regulatory signs, traffic-control devices or street signs. - c.
-Design and construction.
+In order to ensure adequate sight distance for motorists, bicyclists and pedestrians, a minimum clear vision area shall be maintained between a height of twenty-four (24) inches and six (6) feet within a triangular area measured twenty-five (25) feet back from intersection of public right-of-way lines.
+Furthermore, signs shall not be permitted where they obstruct motorist vision of regulatory signs, traffic-control devices or street signs. - (3) Design and construction.
 Signs, as permitted in the various zoning districts, shall be designed to be compatible with the character of building materials and landscaping to promote an overall unified and aesthetic effect in accordance with the standards set forth herein.
 Signs shall not be constructed from materials that are remnants or manufactured for a different purpose.
 New box sign panels with a white or tan background must be blackened internally so only the letters show when illuminated.